 Undergraduate applicants applying through UCAS can apply for deferred entry in accordance with UCAS application procedures.

-Applicants who apply direct to the University can apply for deferred entry as long as it is within the forthcoming two Academic Years.
+Applicants who apply direct to the University can apply for deferred entry as long as it is within the next two Academic Years.

-Individuals who do not originally apply for a deferred entry place, either through UCAS or directly will not automatically be given the right to subsequently defer any offer of a place.
-The decision to allow for deferment will be made on an individual basis and will have to be requested in writing to the Admissions Manager.
+The decision to allow deferment will be made on an individual basis and should be requested in writing to the Student Admissions Service.

 The University is committed to providing feedback, when requested, to any applicant whose application has been unsuccessful.